teachingaway/teachingaway.github.io/attorneys.md

 <p><strong>Ezekiel Vermillion</strong></p>
 </a>
 <p>
 Zeke is a deal lawyer with a background in M&A and project finance.
-He is also a cryptocurrency enthusiast with a deep interest in alternative forms of business such distributed autonomous companies.
+He is also a cryptocurrency enthusiast with a deep interest in alternative forms of business such as distributed autonomous companies.
 Admitted in New York.
 </p>
 </div>